-Cycling & Blogging: welcome on board, sei entrato nel Blog ufficiale dell'Alexander Bike Hotel di Gabicce Mare!
+Cycling & Blogging: welcome on your finish line on the Adriatic Coast!!! sei entrato nel Blog ufficiale dell'Alexander Bike Hotel di Gabicce Mare!

 lunedì 28 dicembre 2015